gvnlm/aquarium-monitor/README.md

 This project uses an Arduino (UNO R4 WiFi), a temperature sensor (DS18B20), and a TDS sensor (Gravity: Analog TDS Sensor clone) to continuously monitor the temperature and total dissolved solids (TDS) of my aquarium.

-It features a [frontend app](https://aquarium-monitor.vercel.app) for visualising trends, and automated email alerts when sensor readings exceed safety thresholds.
+It features a [dashboard](https://ambitious-pond-01c6b4600.1.azurestaticapps.net) for visualising trends, and automated email alerts when sensor readings exceed safety thresholds.

 <p align="center">
   <img src="./docs/app.png"/>